qsbworkshop/qsb2019/docs/Venue.md

 permalink: /venue/
 ---

 The workshop will be held at the Strand Campus of King's College London, which is located in central London (see the map below).
-All talks will be given in the Nash Lecture theatre, whilst registration, lunch and poster sessions will take place in the River room.
+All talks will be given in the Council Room, whilst registration, lunch and poster sessions will take place in the River room.
+We will set up directions to these rooms in campus.

-<p><em>If you are not based at King's College London you may have to register as a visitor when you arrive.
+<p><em>If you are not based at King's College London, please sign in at the Strand entrance with the security.
 Please factor this into your travel arrangements.</em></p>

 <p> If you are travelling by public transport the Strand Campus can easily be reached using the London Underground network.
 The closest Underground Stations include:</p>